 All Australian adults who have been diagnosed with chronic hepatitis C (genotypes 1, 2, 3 and 4) and who hold a Medicare Card are eligible to access the new DAA treatments, regardless of their stage of disease.

 There are no restrictions applied for people who inject drugs.
 If people are denied access or experience limited access to treatment and believe it is because of their status as a person who injects drugs, they can call either the Hepatitis Infoline on 1800 803 990 or the NSW Users and AIDS Association on 02 8354 7300 for information.

 The new treatments are also available for prisoners (see far below).

 The new medicines are available through Medicare (PBS) to all adults who hold a Medicare Card.

-But soon, many more GPs will be able to manage hep C treatment.
-This will really expand your access to treatment, especially if you live in a rural area.
+GPs and other doctors experienced in the treatment of hepatitis C can also provide the new treatments.
+This expands access to treatment, especially if you live in a rural area.

 See www.hep.org.au/services-directory/ for a listing of GP across NSW.
 This list is updated on a regular basis.